tanjazlender/MicrobiomePrime/README.md

 ## Definitions

-- **K-mer** - A short nucleotide sequence, typically 18-24 bases long (the length of an optimal primer pair).
+- **K-mer** - A short nucleotide sequence, typically between 18-24 bases long (the length of an optimal primer pair).
 - **Marker** - any genetic sequence or a group of sequences that are amplified by a specific primer pair and are highly associated with a particular microbiota source.
 - **Microbiota source** - the environment from which a community of microorganisms originates, such as pig gut, human skin or soil.
 - **Non-target samples** - samples from non-target sources.